-You can’t work more than 48 hours a week on average - normally averaged over 17 weeks.
+You cannot work more than 48 hours a week on average - normally averaged over 17 weeks.
 This law is sometimes called the ‘working time directive’ or ‘working time regulations’.

 You can choose to work more by opting out of the 48-hour week.

-If you’re under 18, you can’t work more than 8 hours a day or 40 hours a week.
+If you’re under 18, you cannot work more than 8 hours a day or 40 hours a week.

 You may have to work more than 48 hours a week on average if you work in a job: